Integer Holdings (ITGR)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Integer Holdings’s ROIC averaged 1.3 percentage point increases over the last few years.
+Fortunately, Integer Holdings’s ROIC averaged 1.5 percentage point increases each year over the last few years.
 This is a good sign, and we hope the company can continue improving.

 11. Balance Sheet Assessment

-12. Key Takeaways from Integer Holdings’s Q3 Results
+12. Key Takeaways from Integer Holdings’s Q4 Results

 13. Is Now The Time To Buy Integer Holdings?

-Integer Holdings isn’t a terrible business, but it doesn’t pass our quality test.
+Integer Holdings’s business quality ultimately falls short of our standards.
 Although its revenue growth was good over the last five years, it’s expected to deteriorate over the next 12 months and its subscale operations give it fewer distribution channels than its larger rivals.
-And while the company’s spectacular EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its cash profitability fell over the last five years.
+And while the company’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its cash profitability fell over the last five years.

-Integer Holdings’s P/E ratio based on the next 12 months is 11.2x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are superior stocks to buy right now.
+Integer Holdings’s P/E ratio based on the next 12 months is 13.8x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're fairly confident there are better investments elsewhere.